hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

     fn make_with_capacity(capacity: usize) -> Self;
 }

-// An `impl` provides implementations for trait methods for given concrete types.
+// An `impl` provides implementations of trait methods for given concrete types.
 // Note that we can implement `Make` for the standard `Vec<T>` type right here.
-// It is not necessary to change the implementation of `Vec<T>`. impl <T> Make for Vec<T> {
+// It is not necessary to change the original implementation of `Vec<T>`. impl <T> Make for Vec<T> {
     fn make() -> Vec<T> {
         Vec::new()